paulvmking/Wanderers-Way/README.md

  - Solution was to add extra card id to styles in css.

 3.Buttons background color change when clicked reverting back to original after mouse is unclicked.
- - Solution was to add a focus style class to keep the color on the currently cliked button.
+ - Solution was to add a focus style class to keep the color on the currently clicked button.

 4.Issue getting divs to display properly when button was clicked to corresponding budget/luxury.
  - Many solutions were tried but none gave desired effect, most kept hiding or showing the wrong divs for the button selection.